 At the age of 67, Elvira passed away in the Frick Community Hospital in Mount Pleasant, on Feb.
 28, 1973.
 Following a funeral service led by Rev. H. Wayne Beam, she was interred in the Greenlick Cemetery.
 In an obituary, The Connellsville Daily Courier said she was survived by two grandchildren and four great-grandchildren.

-Granddaughter Nadine Kantorik married Jack Barr.
+Daughter Nadine Kantorik (1924-2006) was born in 1924.
+She married Jack Barr ( ? -1944).
 They had two children -- Jack L. Barr and Joyce Francis.
 Jack, a native of United, Westmoreland County, was a high school football player for the Hurst High School Scarlet Hurricanes.
 During World War II, he joined the U.S. Army and rose to the rank of sergeant.
 Jack saw action in the Pacific Theatre and was killed in New Guinea on April 16, 1944.
 A memorial service was held at St. Paul's Evangelical and Reformed Church at Trauger, officiated by Rev. A.K.
 Horshaver and Dr. Lloyd F. Rumbaugh, superintendent of schools in Mount Pleasant Township.
 In April 1945, his name was included in an alumni honor roll at Hurst High School, among 15 former students who had given their lives in wartime.
+Nadine outlived her husband by more than six decades.
+She passed into eternity on Aug.
+28, 2006.

-Great-great-grandson Jeffrey Lee Barr made headlines in 1999 after he died in a mountain bike race in Ohiopyle, Fayette County.
+Great-grandson Jeffrey Lee Barr ( ? -1999) married Jodi.
+He made headlines in 1999 after he died in a mountain bike race in Ohiopyle, Fayette County.
 In his memory, the state of Pennsylvania dedicated a trail at Forbes State Park along Route 31, named the "Jeff Barr Memorial Trail."
 The story received extensive feature coverage in the Pittsburgh Post-Gazette and Pittsburgh Tribune-Review newspapers.

 ~ Son Charles Richard Reese ~